pumbas600/Halpbot-v1/README.md

 ### 2.1 Commands

 In Halpbot, commands are simply created by annotating a method with `@Command`.
 You can enable commands in Halpbot by adding `@UseCommands` to your bot class.
 The method name will automatically be used as the alias (Although additional aliases can be set within the annotation if desired using the `alias` field).
 Command methods **must be public**; A warning will be logged during startup if you try and register non-public command methods.
-In Command methods, the parameters will act as command parameters.

-There are two types of command parameters:
+There are two types of method parameters:
 1. [Source Parameters]() - These are either injected services or information extracted from the event.
 2. [Command Parameters]() - These are non-source parameters which are expected to be specified when invoking the command.
-These are automatically parsed from the command.
+These are automatically parsed when the command is invoked.

 If a parameter was expected but wasn't present or didn't match the expected format, then the command will not be invoked and a temporary message will be sent to the user with the error.
 By default, Halpbot supports a vast range of parameter types as described [here](https://github.com/pumbas600/HalpBot/wiki/Command-Arguments), however, it's also possible to create parameter converters to add support for custom types or annotations.

 Finally, the returned result of the method is then automatically displayed to the user.
+If the object is a `MessageEmbed` it will use the appropriate JDA `#sendEmbeds` methods.
+Otherwise, it will check if the object is an instance of `DiscordObject`, which allows you to override how objects should be converted to a string when being displayed to discord.
+Finally, it uses `#toString` if all else fails.

 <details>
 <summary>Show Imports</summary>